Bainbridge Island

 Bainbridge Island is 28 square miles of forested land, waterfront, and small-town life sitting a 35-minute ferry ride from downtown Seattle.
 About 25,000 people live here.
 Most of them chose the island deliberately, and most of them will tell you it was the best decision they ever made.

 The real estate market reflects that.
-Median home prices run around $1.15M to $1.19M depending on the month and which data source you trust.
+The typical home value is about $1.17M as of May 2026, with median sale prices anywhere from $1.04M to $1.25M depending on the month and which data source you trust.
 That's roughly double the Kitsap County average.
 People pay the premium because of what the island offers: a walkable village in Winslow, some of the best public schools in the region, 150-acre botanical gardens, and a commute that involves watching the sun set over the Olympic Mountains from a ferry deck.

 Bainbridge is Kitsap's most expensive market, and it behaves differently from the mainland.
 The island has limited land, strict development regulations, and a buyer pool that includes Seattle tech executives, remote workers, retirees selling city properties, and families who've decided the schools and lifestyle are worth the price tag.